 Jamaal Franklin may not be a household name as a college player, but that should change when he gets to the next level.

 The San Diego State wing is one of the most intriguing prospects in the field.
 Franklin is an off-ball playermaker who spends a good amount of his time above the rim.
-He's averaging nearly 17 points, 9.5 rebounds and 3.2 assists as a junior, and has emerged as a potential sleeper in the 2013 NBA draft.
+He's averaged 17 points, 9.5 rebounds and 3.3 assists as a junior, and has emerged as a potential first-round sleeper in the 2013 NBA draft.